Gnaneswari80/MY_RESUME/README.md

 <u><h3>HTML,CSS,JAVASCRIPT/PHP,MYSQL</h3></u>
-<b>Online Address Book using </b> Online Address Book is store the information in
+<b>Online Address Book  </b> Online Address Book is store the information in
 Database.
 The address details like email id, address, mobile number, fax number and address etc. By using this project we can easily manage the address details.
 Skills used - Php,MySQL,HTML Tags,CSS,Javascript<br>
 <b>Finding Favourite number: </b>Some number